The Meaning of Pancasila as the Source of All Sources of Law

 It’s not without reason that this single star is described as having five angles.
 The five corners represent the five religions recognized in Indonesia, namely, Islam, Catholicism, Christianity, Buddhism and Hinduism.

-See also difference between variable and constant
+See also difference between declaration and definition of function

 Thus, the first precept conveys the message that the Indonesian people believe in God.
 Also, this country recognizes the diversity of religions adhered to by its citizens while still upholding divine values.